Laboratory Director, Associate Laboratory Directors and Chief Financial Officer

 Location: 50B-4224 | Mail Stop: 50B4230

-Berkeley Lab’s ALD for Computing Sciences oversees the Laboratory’s Computational Research Division and the National Energy Research Scientific Computing Center.
-Kathy Yelick is the Director of the National Energy Research Scientific Computing Center (NERSC) at Berkeley Lab and a Professor of Electrical Engineering and Computer Sciences at the University of California at Berkeley.
+Berkeley Lab’s ALD for Computing Sciences oversees the Laboratory’s Computational Research Division, Scientific Networking Division and the National Energy Research Scientific Computing Center.
+She is also a Professor of Electrical Engineering and Computer Sciences at the University of California at Berkeley.
 She was named ALD for Computing Sciences in September, 2010.
 For more information about Kathy Yelick, visit her Website at http://www.cs.berkeley.edu/~yelick/

 Donald J. DePaolo